freedomgames/parklab/frontend/static/README.md

 Put things like images in S3 and use their S3 URI's -- no need to balloon the repo size with a bunch of images that will be served elsewhere.

+###### Note from Maia:

+All files included in this directory are DEVELOPMENT only.
+All files (CSS, JS, etc.) will be concatenated & minified, pushed to Amazon, and served via CDN for production.
+When we make a production version of this code, all those changes will be implemented.

+For the time being, this hosts all the source code.
+Go nuts!
+For now.